 The great staircase has seen all these famous figures pass by, and many, many more.
 The clubhouse carries echoes of the presence of great men of the past that inspire each new generation.
 There are many stories - one on record describes the reconciliation at the foot of the stairs in 1863 between Dickens and Thackeray, who had not spoken to each other for years, after a famous quarrel.
 Thackeray, although only 52 was clearly a dying man.
 Dickens, seeing him slowly descending into the hallway, stepped forward, offered his hand and here in the hall made up a quarrel of some twelve years' duration so that Thackery could die at peace with the man who had once been his close friend.
 The scene was observed and later described by a fellow member, Percy Fitzgerald.

-The club was founded as a meeting place for men who enjoy the life of the mind.
+The club was founded as a meeting place for men and women who enjoy the life of the mind.
 Over the years the membership criteria have been widened and now extend to persons of attainment or promise in any field of an intellectual or artistic nature and of substantial value to the community.

 Today many of the Members of the Athenæum, indeed a majority, are professionals concerned with science, engineering or medicine, but the clergy, lawyers, writers, artists, civil servants and academics of all disciplines are also heavily represented on the roll, with a small number from business and politics.